cormullion/Karnak.jl/docs/src/basics.md

 end # hide
 ```

-This is just one way of representing a graph.
-The coordinates of the vertices when drawn here are **not** part of the graph's definition, and have been assigned randomly by the layout algorithm.
+This is one of the many ways this graph can be represented visually.
+The coordinates of the vertices when drawn here are _not_ part of the graph's definition, and have been assigned randomly by the layout algorithm.

 ## Undirected and directed graphs

 There are two main types of graph, **undirected** and **directed**.
-In our undirected graph `g`, vertex 1 and vertex 2 are connected, but there's no way to specify or see a direction for that connection.
+In our undirected graph `g` above, vertex 1 and vertex 2 are connected, but there's no way to specify or see a direction for that connection.
 For example, if the graph was modelling people making financial transactions, we couldn't tell whether the person at vertex 1 sent money to the person at vertex 2, or received money from them.

-In Graphs.jl we create undirected graphs with `Graph()` (also `SimpleGraph()`), and directed graphs with `DiGraph()` (`SimpleDiGraph()`).
+In Graphs.jl we can create directed graphs with `DiGraph()` (also `SimpleDiGraph()`).

 ```julia
 gd = DiGraph()